timklapdor/inhale/_posts/2015-08-05-denominator-problem.md

 ---
 layout: post
 title: "The Denominator Problem: Understanding the Rising Cost of Human Attention"
-date: 2015-08-05 17:44
+date: "2015-08-05 17:44"
+categories:
-categories: post
+  - post
-tags: [time, content, advertising, attention, denominator, ]
+tags: "time,content,advertising,attention,denominator"
-image: /assets/article_images/clock-tower.jpg
+image: "/assets/article_images/clock-tower.jpg"
+published: true
 ---

 >Today is just 24 hours long.
 Tomorrow will be 24 hours long, too.
 We sleep an average of 7.7 hours a night, which leaves 16.3 hours in which we humans can pay attention to, well, everything.
 That’s not increasing.
 So, in other words — no matter how much we think we can multitask, human attention is finite.